hasukmistry/wp-dev/README.md

 make build
 ```

-This command will create a new directory called `wp-dev.zip` in the current directory, which includes all the necessary files and directories for the plugin.
+This command will create a new file called `wp-dev.zip` in the current directory, which includes all the necessary files and directories for the plugin.

 The `wp-dev.zip` file is a self-contained archive that can be easily installed on a WordPress site.